This document covers the following topics:

 reactivate it, log on to the library again or execute a program which reassigns

-the name of a program to *STARTUP
+the name of a program to *STARTUP.

 In a Natural Security environment in which command mode is prohibited

-for the current library, %%
+for the current library, %% will cause the program whose

-name is contained in *STARTUP
+name is contained in *STARTUP to be invoked.

-The startup program must contain a FETCH
+The startup program must contain a FETCH or

-STACK COMMAND
+STACK COMMAND statement

 if the NEXT/MORE line is not allowed in the security profile of the library